FOMOKN/Book-Recommendation-using-Variational-Autoencoders/README.md

 # Project
 This is a project about Book Recommendation using variational autoencoders.
+I tried to find the most appropriate parameters for the dataset during the model training session.
+A comprehensive comparison of the performance of different models on different datasets was also made.

 The RecVAE model used was derived from https://dl.acm.org/doi/10.1145/3336191.3371831